Julian7312/Julian7312/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

 <p>Welcome to my page! </br> I'm Julian Lawrence Gil Soares, future software engineer, currently studying a degree in Ingeniería en Tecnologías Computacionales at the Tecnológico de Monterrey and interning at Sonne Energeticos.
+Interested in all things relevant to python.

 <br>
 <h3>Tecnologies I use</h3>
 <ul id="list">